mmbman/Katagiri/1986-04-12-Receiving-the-Precepts.md

 For instance, if I sit here and Ty Cashman sits over there – what do I mean, *I* sit here and *Ty Cashman* sits over there?
 Should I attach to Ty Cashman?
 Yes or no? *[He laughs.]* I cannot attach to Ty Cashman, because if I want to know real relationship, I should accept this space between Ty and I. What do I mean, this space?
 Space enables me to realize how I can have a close, warm, and compassionate relationship between Ty and I. This is relation.
 Without space, I cannot have any relation with Ty.
 Because Ty is always impermanent: now he is sitting over there; maybe next moment, he leaves.
 [Maybe] he might get tired of listening to the Buddha’s teaching *[he laughs, and someone, presumably Ty, laughs]*, or pain from the legs, and boredom.
 So, we don’t know.
 But if I have a warm compassionate relation between Ty and I through this space, even though Ty leaves, still I can see this warm relationship.
 Okay?
 And then, simultaneously I can create a whole mood, imparting to every inch of this room. *[He laughs.]*

 For instance, you come here and sit in zazen in this room.
 But this room itself is not different from rooms in other buildings.
 This is nothing but a building.
 But this is different, you can feel the difference from others’ rooms.
 If you visit others’ houses, you can feel different.
 The moment when you come here – something.
 So what we you mean?
-Who creates this mood, *whole* mood?
-I use “mood,” but it’s not imaginary world, it’s *something*.
+Who creates this *whole mood*?
+I use [the word] “mood,” but it’s not imaginary world, it’s *something*.
 Because your existence is always penetrating to every inch of space and time.
 When you come here, sit in zazen, immediately you are connected with many things, visibly and invisibly.
 And then, you can have a relationship between you and zazen, and space, and [okesa], and many things.
 And, you create whole mood, totally.
 Wonderful mood, imparting to every inch of this room.
 [We] leave here, [and] somebody comes after that, [it] feels wonderful, peaceful.
 That is most important.
 That’s why relationship is very important for us.

 So how can we be free from the dualistic world, based on emptiness in self-substance?
 At that time, that means to *squeeze* the brake, and you.
 Squeeze the brake thoroughly.
 It means, wholeheartedness.
 We say sometimes wholeheartedness, or one-pointedness.
 Sometimes in Sanskrit [we say] *manasikara*, [which] means “taking to heart.”
 Take the brake to heart.
 That means thoroughly, deeply take the brake to heart.
 At that time, you and the brake become one.
 According to the Buddhist technical term, we say *samadhi*, or one-pointedness, or wholeheartedness.
 Through wholeheartedness or one-pointedness, you can squeeze something thoroughly dry, and then you can get something else.